phaustin/a301_eoas/_sources/week_notes.md

 ### Day 21 Friday

-- New version of `clip_image` that correctly saves the channel data as floating point numbers.
-You'll need to rerun your scene channels with the new notebook in the week 4 folder.
+- New version of {ref}`week4:clip_bands` that correctly saves the channel data as floating point numbers.
+You'll need to rewrite your `clip_image` function using the approach of version 0.2 of the notebook in the week4 folder: see {ref}`clip:create_arrays`

 - New notebook: {ref}`week7:fmask`

 #### Do for Monday